 What steps can I take from preventing it from falling off?
 Ensure that applicator and sensor pack are connected and engaged on a hard surface and press down firmly and count to 5.
-Clean back of the upper arm with both alcohol wipes provided and wait until completely dried.
-When applying to skin, press and hold firmly while counting to 5.
+Clean back of the upper arm with soap and water and let it dry.
+Next clean it with alcohol wipes and let it air dry.
+When applying the applicator pack to skin, press firmly while counting to 5.
 After placement, press one finger firmly on adhesive around sensor.
 Utilize Skin Tac as extra barrier for allergies or adhesion.
 If your sensor keeps getting dislodged when you place it on the outer surface of your arm, try placing it on the inside of your upper arm.
 Remember it is a work in progress.
 You don’t have to get it right the first time.
 If your sensor falls off prior to 14 days despite taking all these precautions, I suggest you call Freestyle Libre.
 They have a fantastic replacement policy.

 Can I shower with it?
 Sensor can be worn while bathing, showering or swimming as long as it is not exposed to water beyond a depth of 3 feet or for longer than 30 minutes.
 Yo do not need to cover it.

 Does the sensor hurt when I insert it?
 It does not hurt while putting it on or taking it off.
 You will not notice it on you.
 That is why it is important to be aware of it on your arm especially while clothing and unclothing to prevent it from coming off.